Iasa-Global/btabok/pages/competency_model/security.md

 | | -   Learner will be able to explain the design considerations related to security, including confidentiality, integrity, availability, authentication, authorization, auditing.
 | | -   Learner will be able to explain the issues and solutions of Identity architecture.
 | | -   Learner will be able to the implication of security in database design
-| **CITA -- Specialist** | -   Learner will be able to implement technologies like identify management, certificate management, IDS, IPS, Virtualization, DRM
+| **CITA -- Professional** | -   Learner will be able to implement technologies like identify management, certificate management, IDS, IPS, Virtualization, DRM
 | | -   Learner will be able to identify issues and implement security adjustments for different types of architectures, like web applications, SaaS, RIA, pervasive computing, etc.
 | | -   Learner will be able to perform an attack surface evaluation.
-| **CITA -- Professional** | -   Learner will be able to evaluate the impact on business of each design decision and balance the cost benefit.
+| **CITA -- Distinguished** | -   Learner will be able to evaluate the impact on business of each design decision and balance the cost benefit.

 ## Security in Implementation